-But you might want to taste first.
+But you might want to it taste first.
 The unwanted pulp becomes crisp, well seasoned, and I like it as much as the seeds.

 Allowing the seeds to dry before they are roasted is key.
 There’s an added convenience here, too.
-The seeds can sit for hours, even overnight, so the initial focus remains on the fun task of pumpkin carving.
+The seeds can sit for hours, even overnight or for several days, so the initial focus remains on the fun task of pumpkin carving.

-- 1 1/4 cups raw pumpkin seeds
+- 1½ cups raw pumpkin seeds*

 - 2 teaspoons olive oil, melted coconut oil, or oil of choice

-- 1/4 -1/2 teaspoon kosher salt
+- ¼ – ½ teaspoon kosher salt**

-- The seeds are delicious as is, but you may certainly add spices of choice.
+***The seeds are delicious as is, but you may certainly add spices of choice.
 Cumin, chili powder, smoked paprika, curry, and cinnamon are all good options.

 The scoop on the goop: Big chunks of goop will prevent the seeds from evenly drying out, but smaller pieces add flavor and are easy to remove once the seeds are cooked.
 That said, everyone in my house eats the seeds that have some of the crispy goop attached first!